MainakRepositor/Kidney-Disease-Prediction/README.md

 ### Problem :

-Heart Attack is a chronic health condition that affects how your heart pumps blood throughout your body.
+Kidney Disease is a chronic health condition that affects how your heart pumps blood throughout your body.
 It is not a disease but a phenomena, where there are sudden cardiac arrests.
 Having healthy, low-cholesterol food, and being active can really help in reducing the chances of cardiac arrest.

 ### Solution: